-Realizing Li7La3Zr2O12 garnet with high Li+ conductivity and dense microstructure by Ga/Nb dual substitution for lithium solid-state battery applications
+Realizing Li7La3Zr2O12 garnets with high Li+ conductivity and dense microstructures by Ga/Nb dual substitution for lithium solid-state battery applications†

-Li7La3Zr2.0O12 (LLZO) garnet has many properties of a suitable solid electrolyte for lithium ion batteries, however, drawbacks like low ionic conductivity and poor interfacial property still hinder its market broadening.
-Current research have sought to both increase its ionic conductivity and densify its microstructure, which are two important factors for its practical application.
-This study presents a facile and effective way to obtain compact LLZO with high Li+ conductivity by a one-step multi-elemental doping strategy using Nb5+ and Ga3+ as dopants simultaneously.
-Garnet-structured oxides with nominal chemical compositions of Li6.8−3xGaxLa3Zr1.8Nb0.2O12 (x = 0, 0.1, 0.15, 0.2, 0.25, 0.3) are prepared via conventional solid-state reaction, and the effects of the two dopants on the oxides are investigated based on their phase composition, morphology and Li ion conductivity.
-Benefitting from the Li+ vacancy generated by the addition of the two elements, the garnet sintered with optimized Ga/Nb dopant amount can exhibit relative densities of 93~95%, and a peak conductivity of 1.42 × 10−3 S cm−1 at 50 °C. In a symmetric Li/LLZO/Li cell, this dense structured electrolyte shows low overpotential and superior electrochemical stability to Li metal, exhibiting over 200 h under the current density of 100 μA cm−1 upon Li plating/stripping cycles.
-Besides, this co-doped solid-state electrolyte can exhibit acceptable cycling stability when paired with LiNi0.33Mn0.33Co0.33O2 (NMC111)) cathode, both with the help of liquid electrolyte and assembled as a all-solid-state battery.
-We believe this research can provide some new insights in developing solid-state electrolyte based lithium ion batteries.
+Li7La3Zr2.0O12 (LLZO) garnets have many properties of a suitable solid electrolyte for lithium ion batteries; however, drawbacks like their low ionic conductivity and poor interfacial properties still hinder their broadened application.
+Current research has sought to both increase their ionic conductivity and density their microstructure, which are two important factors relating to their practical application.
+This study presents a facile and effective way to obtain compact LLZO with high Li+ conductivity via a one-step multi-elemental doping strategy, using Nb5+ and Ga3+ as dopants simultaneously.
+Garnet-structured oxides with the nominal chemical composition of Li6.8−3xGaxLa3Zr1.8Nb0.2O12 (x = 0, 0.1, 0.15, 0.2, 0.25, and 0.3) are prepared via a conventional solid-state reaction, and the effects of the two dopants on the oxides are investigated based on the phase compositions, morphologies and Li ion conductivities.
+Benefitting from Li+ vacancies generated by the addition of the two elements, garnets sintered with an optimized amount of Ga/Nb dopant can exhibit relative densities of 93–95% and a peak conductivity of 1.42 × 10−3 S cm−1 at 50 °C. In a symmetric Li/LLZO/Li cell, this dense structured electrolyte shows a low overpotential and superior electrochemical stability to Li metal, exhibiting good performance for over 200 h at a current density of 100 μA cm−1 during Li plating/stripping cycles.
+Also, this co-doped solid-state electrolyte can exhibit acceptable cycling stability when paired with a LiNi0.33Mn0.33Co0.33O2 (NMC111) cathode, both with the help of liquid electrolyte and when assembled as an all-solid-state battery.
+We believe this research can provide some new insights into developing solid-state electrolyte-based lithium ion batteries.